 You will receive a comprehensive orientation program as well as best practice supervision and professional development that includes vicarious trauma, case management and four-wheel drive training.
 We also provide critical incident debriefing and a range of counselling services to support you.

-In addition to this, we offer a generous remuneration package.
-You will receive an above award salary, salary packaging benefits, 30 days of annual leave, 15 days of personal leave (to care for you and your family) and a retention bonus.
-We also provide NPYWC accommodation and use of a company vehicle.
+In addition to this, we offer above award remuneration, salary packaging benefits, generous leave entitlements to care for you and your family as well as a retention bonus.
+We also provide NPYWC accommodation and use of a company vehicle whilst travelling.

-- To apply please complete the online application form and submit both a comprehensive covering letter and resume.
+- To apply, please complete the online application below and submit both a comprehensive covering letter and resume.

-- To view the full position description, please click here.
+- To view the full position description, please click here: Walytjapiti Outreach Worker

-- For initial enquiries about the role, please contact Shelagh Woods, Child and Family Wellbeing Services Manager on 08 8958 2395.
+- For initial enquiries about the role, please contact Shabnam Mortazavi, Walytjapiti Team Leader (08 8958 2306)